 After having spent most of my Taiwan trip in big cities, visiting Kenting was like a breath of fresh air.
 If you dislike big cities and want to escape the crowds and pollution, Kenting is the right place for you.
-There I discovered that Taiwan was actually beautiful and had a lot of natural wonders to explore, starting with Kenting National Park.
-There are actually many things to do in Kenting where you’ll find impressive tourist attractions and many breath-taking natural sights.

 The peninsula is famous for the Kenting National Park, a large protected area including beautiful beaches, many natural wonders, and a few nice trekking trails.
 Don’t expect a regular National Park with an entrance where the headquarters are and from where you can start trekking, see it more like a protected area encompassing most of the peninsula.

 There are plenty of other things to do in Kenting besides visiting the park.
-You’ll find gorgeous beaches, lush natural areas, and weird natural phenomenons within the protected area, as well as a bit further, outside of the park.
+You’ll find gorgeous beaches, lush natural areas, and weird natural phenomena within the protected area, as well as a bit further, outside of the park.

 Kenting is located at Taiwan’s southern tip and has been protected from heavy development, it boasts several protected areas and natural parks.
 I recommend staying at least 3 days to fully explore the area.
 You’ll need to rent a car or motorbike as public transportation is not ideal.
 You can also join a tour or hire a driver.

 The easiest would be to stay in Kenting Township, where there are plenty of accommodations to choose from.
 From there you can easily visit Kenting’s top tourist attractions and natural wonders as it’s a central location.
 In the evenings, the main street turns into a 2 km night market, full of delicious street food.